 NOTE 3: The number of UEs could be in the range from single digit to tens of thousands.

-The 5G system shall support APIs to allow the non-public network to be managed by the MNO third s Operations System.

 The 5G system shall provide suitable APIs to allow third-party infrastructure (i.e. physical/virtual network entities at RAN/core level) to be used in a private slice.

 A 5G system shall provide suitable APIs to enable a third-party to manage its own non-public network and its private slice(s) in the PLMN in a combined manner.